 - a hook or string or whatever your favorite ornament hanging device is

-First, download the alphabet template.
-After clicking the link above it’ll take you to Google docs.
-In the upper right corner of the document window, go to File, then Print.
-In your printing options you can have it print just the letter pages you need.
-If you have any problems you may need to download the PDF by using the same File menu and choosing Download Original.
+First, download the alphabet template, and in your printing options you can select just the letter pages you need.
+If you have any problems you may need to download the PDF to your computer before printing.
 Cut out the letter you need, then trace it both the correct direction and backwards onto a piece of thin cardboard.

 Cut the letters out of the cardboard.
 Next, cut out pieces of the sweater following the shape of your letter around 1/4″ larger all around.